Hostdon/pleroma/docs/installation/migrating_to_akkoma.md

 ## Actually migrating

-Let's say you're very cool and have decided to move to the cooler fork of Pleroma - luckily this isn't very hard.
+Let's say you're very cool and have decided to move to the cooler fork of Akkoma - luckily this isn't very hard.

 You'll need to update the backend, then possibly the frontend, depending on your setup.

 ## From Source

-If you're running the source Pleroma install, you'll need to set the upstream git URL then just rebuild - that'll be:
+If you're running the source Akkoma install, you'll need to set the upstream git URL then just rebuild - that'll be:

 ```bash